Node.js os Module: CPU, Memory & Network Interfaces

 Process Priority

-os.getPriority() and os.setPriority() control process scheduling priority.
+os.getPriority() and os.setPriority() read and change process scheduling priority.

 os.getPriority(); // 0 (normal priority for current process)